element-explorer/periodic-table-plus/README.md

 All elements of the periodic table are in `<div>` elements inside a `<section>`.
 There are 119 HTML elements in total (118 elements + an `<aside>` for the legend contents).

 There are no wrapping elements for periods (rows) and groups (columns).
 The purpose of this is to produce the desired layout using CSS Grid Layout.

+## Changlog

+* 2024-04-24 (Teacher Isaac) - Added Highlight corresponding legend when mouse is over an element